-The computation of diluted net income per share does not include 0.3 million options for the first quarter of fiscal 2006 and 0.4 million options for the first quarter of fiscal 2005.
-Such options were excluded in the computation of basic and diluted net income per share because the options had exercise prices greater than the average market prices of common stock during the respective periods and therefore were not dilutive.
+For the three months ended July 31, 2005 and 2004, options to purchase less than 0.1 million weighted average shares and 0.3 million weighted average shares, respectively, were excluded from the computation of diluted net income per share.
+For the six months ended July 31, 2005 and 2004, options to purchase 0.2 million weighted average shares and 1.3 million weighted average shares, respectively, were excluded from the computation of diluted net income per share.
+These options were excluded in the computation of basic and diluted net income per share because they had exercise prices greater than the average market prices of common stock during the respective periods and therefore were not dilutive.

-14. Segments
+15. Segments

 Autodesk's operating results are aggregated into two reportable segments: the Design Solutions Segment and the Media and Entertainment Segment (formerly "Discreet").
 The Location Services Division, which is not included in either reportable segment, is reflected as Other.
-Beginning the first quarter of fiscal 2006, Autodesk revisited the way it manages certain aspects of the business resulting in a change in its segments to more closely align them with how the business is currently being managed and evaluated.
+During the current quarter, Autodesk revisited the way it manages certain aspects of the business resulting in a change in its segments to more closely align them with how the business is currently being managed and evaluated.
 Prior period segment information has been restated to reflect this recent modification.

 The Design Solutions Segment derives revenues from the sale of design software products and services for professionals or consumers who design, build, manage and own building projects or manufactured goods and from the sale of mapping and geographic information systems technology to public and private users.
 The Design Solutions Segment consists primarily of the following business divisions: Manufacturing Solutions Division, Infrastructure Solutions Division, Building Solutions Division and the Platform Technology Division and Other, which includes Autodesk Consulting.
-Total sales of AutoCAD and AutoCAD LT (2D design products) accounted for 47% and 48% of consolidated net revenues during the three months ended April 30, 2005 and 2004, respectively.
-Total sales of 3D design products (Autodesk Inventor products, Autodesk Revit Building products and Autodesk Civil 3D) accounted for 16% and 12% of consolidated net revenues during the three months ended April 30, 2005 and 2004, respectively.
+Total sales of AutoCAD and AutoCAD LT (2D design products) accounted for 44% of consolidated net revenues during both of the three months ended July 31, 2005 and 2004.
+These products accounted for 45% and 46% of consolidated net revenues during the six months ended July 31, 2005 and 2004, respectively.
+Total sales of 3D design products (Autodesk Inventor products, Autodesk Revit Building products and Autodesk Civil 3D) accounted for 18% and 14% of consolidated net revenues during the three months ended July 31, 2005 and 2004, respectively.
+These products accounted for 17% and 13% of consolidated net revenues during the six months ended July 31, 2005 and 2004, respectively.